buildHuge/Notes-Ever/CONTRIBUTING.md

 # Installs pipenv globally
 pip install pipenv

+# Activates virtualenv using python 3 and clears cache
+pipenv shell --three

 # The below command installs dependencies in a virtualenv using python 3.x.x
-pipenv --three install --dev
+pipenv install --dev

-# Activates virtualenv subshell
-pipenv shell

 # Copies `sample.env` to `.env` to allow loading of env vars
 # You can paste your API credentials in `.env` file